Accelerating digital innovation inside and out

-The fifth annual MIT Sloan and Deloitte study of digital business reveals digitally mature organizations don't just innovate more, they innovate differently—leveraging ecosystems and cross-functional teams that play critical roles.
-Download the Digital Maturity Study 2019.
+The fifth annual MIT SMR and Deloitte study of digital business reveals digitally mature organizations don't just innovate more, they innovate differently—leveraging ecosystems and cross-functional teams that play critical roles.

-4. Cross-functional teams are another important source of digital innovation.
+- Cross-functional teams are another important source of digital innovation.
 Not only are digitally maturing companies more likely to use cross-functional teams, those teams generally function differently in more mature organizations than in less mature organizations.
-They’re given greater autonomy, and their members are often evaluated as a unit.
-Participants on these teams are also more likely to say that their cross-functional work is supported by senior management.
-For more advanced companies, the organizing principle behind cross-functional teams is shifting from projects toward products.

-6. When asked to predict whether their company will be stronger or weaker moving forward, respondents from digitally maturing and early-stage companies show striking differences.
-The former believe their organizations have the power to adapt to changes wrought by digital disruption and expand their capabilities, while the latter see disruption as a result of market forces they cannot control.
+- When asked to predict whether their company will be stronger or weaker moving forward, respondents from digitally maturing and early-stage companies show striking differences.